blanfried/Osows/content/english/privacy.md

 We are committed to protecting your privacy and committed to developing technology that gives you the most powerful and secure experience.

-This Privacy Policy applies to all Oso Group Inc.-owned Websites.
+This Privacy Policy applies to all Oso Group Incorporated-owned Websites.
 This Privacy Policy covers personally identifiable information, anonymous data collection and aggregate reporting.
 Personally identifiable information is any information that is associated with your name or personal identity.

 Please be advised that the practices described in this Privacy Policy apply only to information gathered through our Website.
 Use of the Website is subject to our [Terms of Service](../termsofservice/) and to our personal information gathering and dissemination practices and policies as described below.